Physx-Noob/physics-wiki/Statistical-Thermodynamics/Day11-Ideal-Gas-Mixtures.md

 $$\mu_j(T, p_j) = g_j(T, p_j) = g_j(T, p) + RT \ln x_j$$
 - The minimization function thus becomes
 $$G=\sum_{j}^{r}\left[g_{j}(T, p)+R T \ln x_{j}\right]$$
 - There are a number of numerical methods to minimize a function subject to constraints.
-Let us use the Matlab function “`fmincon`” to solve the problem of equilibrium between gaseous water, hydrogen, and oxygen.
+Let us use the Matlab function `fmincon` to solve the problem of equilibrium between gaseous water, hydrogen, and oxygen.
 However, to proceed requires knowing the Gibbs function $g_j(T, p)$.

 ### Properties for Equilibrium and 1st Law Calculations
 - A concerted effort to compile properties was one goal of the JANNAF (Joint Army and Navy NASA Air Force) Interagency Propulsion Committee.